davidkane9/creditr/TO-DO.md

 CDS TO-DO List
 ========================================================
+* parSpread.var should be spread.var everywhere
+* TDate.var should be date.var everywhere
+* recovery.rate.var should be RR.var everywhere

+* IRDV01 (and similar functions) do too much in the loop.
+All (?) the date stuff can be pulled oustide the loop and done on the input data frame as a whole.
+To do this, make get.date take a data frame as its first argument and return a new data frame with extra variables added on, after making sure that they do not already exist in the passed in data frame.

+* get.date ought to include the JPY stuff, I think.
+Maybe also business date stuff?

+* Fix all line wraps by reformatting code.

 * Understand what all the slots in the CDS class mean and why they matter.
 I may quiz you about this on Monday.